kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 Longitudinal dynamics are an important consideration.
 Braking is a regular occurrence on any road course and is important because it precedes corner entry.
-Those with large aerodynamic packages must recognize that the effectiveness of the aerodynamic elements are contingent on the ability to control the platform.
+Those with large aerodynamic packages must recognize that its effectiveness is contingent on the ability to control the platform.

 In this analysis, we looked at some of the fundamental suspension parameters influencing the longitudinal dynamics.
 We learned how _antis_ are designed on